We specialise in psychology, occupational therapy and positive behaviour support for teenagers and adults.

 Positive Behaviour Support

-Positive behaviour support focuses on working with you to develop a range of proactive strategies and strategies for you and others to use when a behaviour is about to occur or is occuring – with the aim of preventing the challenging behaviour from happening or reducing the impact of behaviour to ensure your safety and the safety of others.
+Positive behaviour support focuses on working with you to develop a range of proactive strategies and strategies for you and others to use when a behaviour is about to occur or is occurring – with the aim of preventing the challenging behaviour from happening or reducing the impact of behaviour to ensure your safety and the safety of others.
 The overall aim is to improve your quality of life, community participation and ability to engage in the activities you want to in your day to day life.
 Support may include assessment of the situation (reviewing available information, looking at behavioural recordings, talking with you and those providing support, formal assessment, observations you in your day to day life etc.; development of a positive behaviour support plan; support around putting the plan into action (including training carers and others) and reviewing the plan.

 For further information: